Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Conclusions and future work

 Next, we demonstrated how a discrete 2D Anderson model emerges from the continuous LLT description, highlighting the importance of detuning between sites arising from the disorder.
-We reconstructed eigenstates which have tunnelled across valley lines to their nearest neighbour domains (NNC states), which was possible to achieve due to the new LLT technology we developed as part of this work.
+The resulting ``toy'' model is very approximate and can only be used for gaining qualitative insights.
+We approximately reconstructed some of the lowest energy eigenstates of the Hamiltonian: those which have a single strongly occupied domain that has tunnelled across valley lines to its nearest neighbour domains (NNC states).
+This was possible to achieve due to the new LLT technology we have developed as part of this work.
 Such a simple, discrete model would allow one to predict low-energy dynamics: for example, the transfer of population from one domain to its nearest neighbours.
-The major problem we have uncovered was the lack of knowledge of the signs of the eigenstates as they cross domain boundaries.
-This became evident from a rederivation of the Anderson model by transforming the Hamiltonian in to the NNC state basis.
-We also analysed average properties of the quantities that enter the LLT-Anderson model.
+Unfortunately, the severe approximations made \textit{en route} render the model unhelpful in practice, with one of the major problems uncovered being the lack of knowledge of the signs of the eigenstates as they cross domain boundaries.
+We also analysed statistical properties of the quantities that enter the LLT-Anderson model.

 Then we used an ordered lattice of scatterers to isolate the effect of disorder, and found that in the regime where Anderson localisation dominated, a clear, strong difference could be seen, present in all the different kinds of simulations and calculations presented throughout the paper.
-Large fluctuations between different noise realisations are another way of identifying when the disorder is governing the physics.
+Large fluctuations between different noise realisations is another way of identifying when the disorder is governing the physics.